siddhartha-gadgil/DeptWeb/_posts/2019-11-06-1st-infosys-symposium.md

 __Title:__ ​ Polymath-14 - Groups with norms; Distance matrices and Zariski density

-__Abstract:__ I present details of two disparate projects that received funding from the Infosys Foundation.
+__Abstract:__ I shall present details of two disparate projects that received funding from the Infosys Foundation.
 We first discuss the [Polymath-14 project](http://michaelnielsen.org/polymath1/index.php?title=Linear_norm), which arose out of a discussion literally made possible by Infosys funding!